M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 What difference did it make ?
 (Where does this document or incident fit into the long history of Anglo-Irish relations).

 It is also essential to identify and comment on the point of view in each document.
-Mary Holland is giving an opinion – you must say what it is.
+The journalist Mary Holland is giving an opinion – you must say what it is.
 David Cameron, also.
 Even the author of the picture which is document two is giving an opinion, although it is a little more difficult to identify.

 A central element of documents 2 and 3 is the conflict between unionists and nationalists in Northern Ireland, so if you define the question as simply international relations between countries it will be impossible for you to explain.